Back to Blog

 • Plan next steps based on what you've learned

 The most important step is the first one.
 Start today, even if it's imperfect.
-Your parent's safety and your peace of mind are worth it.
+A single daily check-in — even a brief one — is infinitely better than sporadic contact.
+Your parent's safety, health, and sense of connection are worth the effort, and so is your peace of mind.

 Related Articles